 Is Deferring College Acceptance A Worthwhile Alternative in the Wake of covid-19?

 If you are an incoming graduate rewarded with an acceptance letter, is deferring a viable option to tide over the prevailing uncertainty?
 How will this impact your academic goals and career progression?
+Read the post to know the answers.

 We have herewith outlined some of the benefits and shortcomings that you should consider before deciding to defer your enrolment: